|

 Appa's Story:

-I am calm around strangers and children as long as they are kind and let me smell them first.
-I am beginning to find my voice and will bark at new situations.
-The GSRNC folks say that I need a patient owner that understands puppy behavior to provide reassurance that this world is a super fun place.
+I’m calm around strangers and children (as long as they’re kind and let me sniff them first).
+I’m learning to use my voice in new situations and will need a patient owner who understands puppy behavior to help me feel secure and confident.

 Appa is a level 4 dog and the adopters need to be puppy approved.